Managing PLATFORMS & ECOSYSTEMS (HICSS Minitrack)

 - Garud, R., Kumaraswamy, A., Roberts, A., & Xu, L. (2022).
 Liminal movement by digital platform‐based sharing economy ventures: The case of Uber Technologies.
 Strategic Management Journal, 43(3), 447-475.

 - Gregory, R. W., Henfridsson, O., Kaganer, E., & Kyriakou, H. (2021).
 The role of artificial intelligence and data network effects for creating user value.
-Academy of management review, 46(3), 534-551.
+Academy of Management Review, 46(3), 534-551.

 - Karhu, K., & Ritala, P. (2021).
 Slicing the cake without baking it: Opportunistic platform entry strategies in digital markets.
 Long Range Planning, 54(5), 101988.